DeanGaffney/15ed5bb6-0ac0-4f39-a5e1-96b96f6726f7/README.md

 - [X] Documentation on running locally & with docker

 ## Extras
+- [X] Containerized the application and database with Docker.
 - [X] Test coverage reports
 - [X] Bash scripts for generating sample data
+- [X] Infrastructure Diagrams for different architectures
 - [] Better Database Index
 - [] Swagger Documentation
-- [] Infrastructure Diagrams for different architectures

 ## Improvements
 - Create a dedicated DateRange class for the date range validation
 - Create dedicated response or serialization classes for constructing complex responses such as the metric query results.
 - Add better validation for Enum types (needs custom validator)
 - Database Migration Scripts (Flyway)
+- Refactor all TODOs
+- Database index for querying needs more work, ran out of time to dig deep into this.

 ## Running Locally
 - Your system must have java 11 installed.